Rhetoric and Composition (M.A.)

 Program Faculty

-MARC faculty members are united under the umbrella of rhetoric and composition and dedication to advocacy and activism, yet diversity is a major strength.
+M.A.R.C. faculty members are united under the umbrella of rhetoric and composition and dedication to advocacy and activism, yet diversity is a major strength.
 Faculty specialize in unique facets of rhetoric and composition, including digital media, Latinx and feminist rhetorics, writing and empathy, and writing center studies, yet understand how these specialized interests intersect and diverge.
 Outside the program, faculty members hold high-profile positions in national organizations, serve on editorial boards of major journals, present papers at conferences, and publish actively in top-tier journals.

 Contact us for general questions about your application, funding opportunities, and more.
 If you have specific questions after reviewing the program details, contact the program's graduate advisor.